 Ant is a Liaison Officer for Harimau Selamanya and Project Coordinator for Justice for Silent Victims, which is a series of training workshops aimed to enhance the success rates of wildlife crime prosecutions in Peninsular Malaysia.
 She has a BSc in Computer Science (Bioinformatics) and PhD from Universiti Teknologi Malaysia.
 Her main research fields are disease monitoring and surveillance technology, social network analysis, GIS, and application development.
 Her career passions include data wrangling and coding solutions.
 She has worked with several local institutions to develop small mammal, amphibian, and orchid species web databases.
 Prior to joining Rimba, she worked as a research consultant at the National Blood Centre to develop an application for managing blood donations.
 Ant is a proud cat lover and a fan of long-distance running.
 She can be contacted here: norarlina AT rimbaresearch DOT org

 Charina is an Analyst for Harimau Selamanya.
-She graduated in mid-2017 with a BSc in Biology and a minor in Psychology from Sunway University.
+She has a BSc in Biology with a minor in Psychology from Sunway University.
 Prior to joining Rimba, she travelled to various parts of Sabah, where she was involved in community and environmental projects, including a 6-month internship at the Bornean Sun Bear Conservation Centre.
 She subsequently joined Rimba as a volunteer to learn and help out with data cataloging.
 Charina wishes to eventually pursue a Master’s degree, possibly in natural resource management, where she hopes to explore the feasibility of implementing biofinancing options and improve conservation-related policies.
 She can be contacted at: charina AT rimbaresearch DOT org

 Junn Kitt is a Committee Member of Rimba, and the Project Coordinator for Project Limestone.
 He was a Data Analyst for Harimau Selamanya in 2015.
 Prior to joining Rimba, he completed his BSc in Marine Science at the University of Western Australia, studying the ecology of tropical terrestrial molluscs.
 Junn Kitt spent most of his holidays exploring the rainforests, rivers and coasts of his homeland, Malaysia.
 He has a deep interest in the conservation of tropical biota, especially molluscs.
 He received his MSc in molecular phylogenetics of one land snail genus Alycaeus from Universiti Malaysia Sabah (supervised by Liew).
 You can contact him at: junnkitt AT rimbaresearch DOT org